 Payday loans are short-term loans that are meant to cover unforeseen emergency expenses between paycheques.
-These loans aren’t the most affordable way to get your hands on emergency money, but can do the trick if you need a quick and easy solution to make ends meet.
+These loans are the least affordable way to get your hands on money, but can be convenient and easy to get if you need a quick solution to make ends meet.

-We’ve designed this guide to help you navigate the ins and outs of cash advance payday loans in British Columbia, so that you have as much information as possible before you sign on the dotted line.
+We’ve designed this guide to help you navigate the ins and outs of cash advance payday loans in British Columbia, so that you have as much information as possible to make an informed decision before signing on the dotted line.